#import #pyimportparse

 Motivation:

 Use with care.
-I've run the parser over the Django codebase and the results suggests that all imports were successfully parsed.
+I've run the parser over the Django codebase and the results suggest that all imports were successfully parsed.
 However, there could still be cases where the parser does not behave correctly.

 use pyimportparse::{parse_imports, Import};